buildings-for-people/coding_scheme/domains/acoustic.md

 * the sound of silence

+* sense of community

 ## Trade-offs

 * air quality vs acoustic performance

 * thermal comfort vs acoustic performance

 * full silence vs sounds of nature

 * loss of views

 * openness of the space

 * safety

-*  sense of community vs acoustic performance

 * location

 ## Expected outcomes

 * will be over soon

 * passive design

 * effective and simple systems

 * systems that do not fail

 ## Comfort

 * freedom to do what you want wherever you want

 * mental wellbeing